 Big data workloads can be bursty, with data teams needing to scale jobs at a moment’s notice.
 By incorporating Spot instances, data teams can better manage the cost of rapidly growing workloads.

-Since Spot instance prices are based on AWS users’ bids, using them leads to significant cost savings.
-When compared to On-Demand instances, users who utilize Spot instances can save up to 80% on the price, even for the same instance type.
+Since Spot node prices are based on AWS users’ bids, using them leads to significant cost savings.
+When compared to On-Demand instances, users who utilize Spot nodes can save up to 80% on the price, even for the same instance type.

 Challenges with Managing Spot Instances

-While Spot instances can save on cost, they require extensive time and resources to manage due to the following factors:
+While Spot nodes can save on cost, they require extensive time and resources to manage due to the following factors:

 - Spot nodes can be reclaimed by AWS at any time, meaning job loss is possible.

-- If demand for the Spot instance grows and the Spot price is larger than the bid price, the Spot instance will then go away.
-To increase their chances of getting the Spot instance, users will need to bid higher.
+- If demand for the Spot node grows and the Spot price is larger than the bid price, the Spot instance will then go away.
+To increase their chances of getting the Spot node, users will need to bid higher.

 - While high bids can be a smart strategy, AWS can still terminate the instance if there are no spare instances of that type.